-Administrative expenses totaled \$9.8 million in fiscal year 2022, compared to \$9.4 million in fiscal year 2021.
-MOSERS experienced an increase in administrative expense due mainly to increases in professional services costs and software licensing costs.
+Administrative expenses totaled \$11.6 million in fiscal year 2023, compared to \$9.8 million in fiscal year 2022.
+MOSERS experienced an increase in administrative expense due mainly to increases in personal services and fringe benefits.

 Requests for Information

 This financial report is designed to provide a general overview of the System's finances for all those who are interested.
 Questions concerning any of the information provided in this report or requests for additional information should be addressed to MOSERS at P.O.
 Box 209, Jefferson City, MO 65102 or by email at FOLArequest@mosers.org.